venkatpulagam/devops-tasks/3-tier environment-setup/README.md

 **Data tier:** Storage media (for example, databases, object stores, caches and file systems) that hold the data relevant to the application.

-**Here I would perfer to using the aws cloud and terraform scripts for auto infra setup.Here I would perfer to using the aws cloud and terraform scripts for auto infra setup.**
+**Here I would perfer to using the aws cloud and terraform scripts for auto infra setup.**
 ### Prerequisites:

 * Basic knowledge of AWS & Terraform